Bermondsey: The Bermondsey battalions

 The Bermondsey and Rotherhithe War Memorial off Jamaica Road.

 During the Napoleonic Wars volunteer units were formed for home defence, including the 'Old' and 'New' Bermondsey Volunteers (existing in 1799) and the Rotherhithe Volunteers in 1803.
 After another invasion scare, the 10th (Bermondsey) and 23rd (Rotherhithe) Surrey Rifle Volunteer Corps were formed in 1860–61.
 Together they became a volunteer battalion of the Queen's (Royal West Surrey Regiment) in 1883, with its drill hall in Jamaica Road.
 When the Territorial Force was created in 1908 this became the 22nd Battalion, London Regiment (Queen's).
 After the outbreak of World War I in 1914 it expanded to three battalions, of which the 1/22nd served on the Western Front and the 2/22nd in Palestine.

 Following the success of the recruitment campaign for 'Kitchener's Army' in 1914, Lord Kitchener asked the mayors of the Metropolitan boroughs of the County of London if they could raise more 'Pals battalions' drawn from their localities.
 Despite Bermondsey already supporting the 22nd Londons, the Mayor and Borough Council agreed to form another infantry battalion, which became the 12th (Service) Battalion, East Surrey Regiment (Bermondsey).
 The men wore the coat of arms of Bermondsey as their collar badge.
 A number of them were recruited from the 'Black Hand Gang', a notorious Bermondsey street gang of the era, and they proved so skilful at Trench raiding that 'Black Hand Gang' became a nickname for the whole battalion.
 It served on the Western Front: when the first tanks went into action at the Battle of Flers–Courcelette on 15 September 1916, an aircraft saw the 12th East Surreys following one to attack the village and sent back the famous report: 'A tank is walking down the high street of Flers with the British Army cheering behind'.

-After World War I, the 12th East Surreys were disbanded and the 22nd Londons were reformed in the Territorial Army (TA).
+Following World War I, the 12th East Surreys were disbanded and the 22nd Londons were reformed in the Territorial Army (TA).
 The London Regiment was abolished in 1937 and the battalion reverted to being the 6th (Bermondsey) Battalion, The Queen's.
 During World War II it again formed a second battalion, and both served in the Battle of France and North Africa.
 The 1/6th was at the Battle of Alamein and then served with the 7th Armoured Division (the 'Desert Rats') in Italy and North West Europe, while the 2/6th were with the 56th (London) Division in Italy.
 In 1961 the 6th Queen's amalgamated with the other TA battalions of the Queen's Regiment.